By Dr. John Townsend

 God has a special place for you and your children.
 In Psalm 68:5, King David wrote about how much God wants to provide for kids who don’t have both parents around: “A father to the fatherless, a defender of widows, is God in his holy dwelling.”
 Ask God for help, and He will give it to you.

-Recently, we received several requests for more information about boundaries for single parents.
-We wanted to honor those requests by sharing this excerpt from “Chapter 7 – For Single Parents” in Boundaries with Teens by Dr. John Townsend.
+Taken from Boundaries with Teens by Dr. John Townsend.
 In his book, you will find a lot more information for single parents, including a separate chapter dedicated to step-parenting.